11066 Sigurd

-11066 Sigurd (provisional designation ') is a stony contact binary asteroid classified as near-Earth object of the Apollo group of asteroids, approximately 2.5 kilometers in diameter.
+11066 Sigurd (provisional designation ') is a stony contact binary asteroid classified as a near-Earth object of the Apollo group of asteroids, approximately 2.5 kilometers in diameter.

 It was discovered on 9 February 1992 by American astronomer couple Carolyn and Eugene Shoemaker at Palomar Observatory, California, and named after Sigurd, a hero from Norse mythology.

 Orbit and classification

 Sigurd orbits the Sun in the inner main-belt at a distance of 0.9–1.9 AU once every 1 years and 8 months (600 days).
 Its orbit has an eccentricity of 0.38 and an inclination of 37° with respect to the ecliptic.
 A first precovery was taken at the Australian Siding Spring Observatory in 1978, and it was identified as at Palomar in 1987.
 Both observations remained unused.
 The body's observation arc begins with its official discovery observation at Palomar in 1992.

 It has an Earth minimum orbital intersection distance of 0.1183 AU, which corresponds to 46.1 lunar distances.